opichon/ansible-install-docker-ce/README.md

-# Ansible Install Docker CE Role
+# Ansible Role: Install Docker CE

-An Ansible role to install Docker CE on Ubuntu.
+An Ansible role to install Docker CE on Ubuntu 14.04 and above.

 ## Rationale for this role